 You still need regular service intervals with an electric vehicle, but with fewer moving parts an electric car should require less maintenance.
 You do not need to change oil, oil filters or spark plugs and the brake regeneration systems of an EV car can also help prolong the life of your brakes.

-The biggest consideration of an EV car will be the battery with manufacturers offering extensive warranties covering the battery and related components.
+The biggest consideration of a new EV car will be the battery with manufacturers offering extensive warranties covering the battery and related components.
 The manufacturer’s warranty usually covers the battery to retain at least 70-80% of its charges in the first 100,000 miles.
 In fact, surveys show that an EV vehicle on average will retain over 90% of its charge after five years and with technology improving this is only likely to improve further.

 That are also big benefits to buying a full electric company car with zero benefits in kind to be paid in 2020/21 and just one percent in 2021/22.